BlueQuartzSoftware/DREAM3D/Documentation/Developer/H5EbsdFile.md

 </table>

-@section h5ebsd3 Detailed Description
+## h5ebsd3 Detailed Description

-The <b>Stacking Order</b> refers to the order in which the z slices are stacked together when they are read from the file.
+The **Stacking Order** refers to the order in which the z slices are stacked together when they are read from the file.
 The enumerations are also in the EbsdLibConstants.h header file.

-  As a further explanation if the ordering is <tt><b>"Low To High"</b></tt> then the slice with the lowest number is positioned at Z=0 in 3D Cartesian space.
-For example if your data set is numbered from 23 to 86 with file names of the form Slice_023.ang and you select "Low To High" then the data inside of file Slice_023.ang will be positioned at Z=0 during any method that has to deal with the data.
-The opposite of this is if the user were to select to have their data <tt><b>"High to Low"</b></tt>
-in which case the file with name Slice_086.ang will be positioned at Z=0 and the file with name "Slice_023.ang" will be positioned at Z=64.\n
+As a further explanation if the ordering is **"Low To High"** then the slice with the lowest number is positioned at Z=0 in 3D Cartesian space.
+For example if your data set is numbered from 23 to 86 with file names of the form Slice\_023.ang and you select "Low To High" then the data inside of file Slice\_023.ang will be positioned at Z=0 during any method that has to deal with the data.
+The opposite of this is if the user were to select to have their data **"High to Low"** in which case the file with name Slice\_086.ang will be positioned at Z=0 and the file with name "Slice_023.ang" will be positioned at Z=64.

- */